The Invisible Maniac: Plot

 Now invisible, he kills Bubba with a sandwich and Betty with a fire hose.
 Next, he kills Joan by drowning her in a fish tank and strangles April.
-He then proceeds to kill Vicky in the girls shower by throwing a radio into the water, electrocuting her, while Gordon waits outside.
+He then proceeds to kill Vicky in the girls' shower by throwing a radio into the water, electrocuting her, while Gordon waits outside.
 Gordon discovers Vicky's body and is assaulted and chased by Dornwinkle, who is still invisible.
 Gordon is killed when he is thrown off the roof of the school.
-After having sex in Mrs. Cello's office, not noticing her dead body, Chet and Bunny discover Vicky's dead body in the girl's locker room.
-They blame the mute janitor, Henry and proceed to beat him up.
+After having sex in Mrs. Cello's office, not noticing her dead body, Chet and Bunny discover Vicky's body in the girls' locker room.
+They blame the mute janitor, Henry, and proceed to beat him up.
 Dornwinkle attacks Chet and Bunny.
-Chet initially gets the upperhand and Dornwinkle's visibility returns.
-However, Dornwinkle is able to eventually overpower Chet and kills Bunny by repeatedly jumping on her body.
+Chet initially gets the upper hand and Dornwinkle's visibility returns.
+However, Dornwinkle is eventually able to overpower Chet and kills Bunny by repeatedly jumping on her body.
 Presuming Chet to also be dead, Dornwinkle returns to his apartment.
 Chet shows up with a shotgun, but Dornwinkle is able to inject himself with the invisibility serum and takes the gun away from Chet.
 Chet finds the invisibility serum and injects himself.
 Both invisible, they fight each other.
 Someone is killed with the shotgun, blowing their entire head off.
 The police arrive and assume Dornwinkle committed suicide, but it is revealed that it is Chet's body when Dornwinkle's serum wears off.

 Newscaster Tammy Edwards later reports the story of Dornwinkle's suicide and murder spree.
-She is then stripped naked by the invisible Dornwinkle, laughing hysterically.
+The invisible Dornwinkle then tears off her shirt, laughing hysterically.